Hippospongia communis: Characteristics

-Hippospongia communis is usually a large, rounded sponge that has a yellowish brown color.
+Hippospongia communis is usually a large, rounded sponge that has a yellowish brown colour.
 The size of the bath sponge varies but the larger they are, the more expensive they can be.
 H.communis has a skeleton that is made out of elements such as O, I, Al, Cl, and Si.
 It has many oscules, making the sponge very porous.
 It is likely that the H. communis sponges have other organisms living within these oscules.
 Many organism such as crustaceans and worms are typical organisms found within the sponge.
 These sponges are a great habitats to sustain other kinds of life.

 Hippospongia communis has a bioactive compound that makes it anti-fungal.
-This is due to untensopongin B, making the sponge perfect for its uses in old medicine.
+This is due to untenospongin B, making the sponge perfect for its uses in old medicine.

 Reproduction

 Hippospongia communis sexually reproduces year round.
 The sponge is also hermaphroditic, meaning it has both male and female reproductive organs at the same time.

-It has been found that during its sexual reproduction, regardless of the location, the Hippospongia communis eggs will fertilize at the same time.
-The bath sponge reproduction times are all synced throughout different locations that the H. communis inhabit.
-The larva has a planktonic, free-living stage then the sponge larvae eventually adjusts on the sea floor, usually on rough surfaces.
-Many times, the larvae does not survive these first few stages.
+It has been found that during its sexual reproduction, regardless of the location, Hippospongia communis eggs will fertilize at the same time.
+The bath sponge reproduction times are all synced throughout the different locations that the H. communis inhabit.
+The larva has a planktonic, free-living stage then the sponge larvae eventually settles on the sea floor, usually on rough surfaces.
+In many cases, the larvae does not survive these first few stages.